penzance/ab-testing-tool/README.md

 * Edit the new ab_testing_tool/settings/secure.py and fill in values requested there.
   The minimum needed for local setup is as follows:
-  Add a line to the dictionary containing the access token from Canvas styled like this:
+  Modify the line referring to the `course_oauth_token`, adding the access token from Canvas like this:
-  `"canvas_token": "asdlkjf234aADKUEJskjdf2l3a6k7sjdf",`.
+  `"course_oauth_token": "asdlkjf234aADKUEJskjdf2l3a6k7sjdf",`.

 * Run `python manage.py syncdb` from the ab-testing-tool directory